Korede Aiyegbusi: Professional

 Aiyegbusi joined Iranian side Siah Jamegan in November 2015.

 In January 2017, Aiyegbusi went on trial with Kazakhstan Premier League side Shakhter Karagandy.

 International

 Aiyegbusi represented Great Britain in the 2009 World University Games in Belgrade, Serbia.

-Personal
+Personal life

 Aiyegbusi holds dual British and Nigerian citizenship.
 He is the fourth born of five siblings.
+His cousin is fellow footballer Moses Makinde.